danielaparker/jsoncons/README.md

-jsoncons is a modern C++, header-only library for constructing [JSON](http://www.json.org).
+jsoncons is a modern C++, header-only library for constructing [JSON](http://www.json.org) and JSON-like data formats (e.g. CBOR).
 It supports

-- Parsing JSON-like text or binary (e.g. CBOR) data formats into an unpacked representation that defines an interface for accessing and modifying that data.
+- Parsing JSON-like text or binary data into an unpacked representation that defines an interface for accessing and modifying that data.

-- Serializing the unpacked representation into different JSON-like text or binary data formats.
+- Serializing the unpacked representation into different JSON-like text or binary data.

 - Converting from JSON-like text or binary data to C++ objects and back.